catalin-hritcu/exos-ssr/README.md

 - Catalin - my solutions, comments, and notes

 The solutions are known to work with Coq 8.3pl4 and SSReflect 1.3.
-They don't work with the latest variants of Coq and SSReflect, but shouldn't be too hard to port.
+They don't work with the latest versions of Coq and SSReflect, but would probably not be too hard to port for someone who already learned SSReflect.